noahehall/theBookOfNoah/_aws.md

     -

 # VPCs
-  1. you must know how to build out a VPC from memory and launch instances into a public and private subnets
+  1. you must know how to build out a VPC from memory and launch instances into public and private subnets ?
     - i can do that
   2. how many availability zones can be mapped to a single subnet
     - it is a 1 to 1 mapping, i.e. a subnet cannot span availability zones
+    - 1 subnet = 1 availability zone
   3. how many internet gateways can you map to a VPC?
     - it is 1 to 1 mapping, only one internet gateway per VPC
   4. can you do transitive peering with VPCs?